odlgroup/odl/doc/source/getting_started/first_steps.rst

 This guide is intended to give you a simple introduction to ODL and how to work with it.
 If you need help with a specific function you should look at the `ODL API reference <https://odlgroup.github.io/odl/odl.html>`_.

-The best way to get started with ODL as a user is generally to find one (or more) examples that are relevant to whatver problem you are studying.
+The best way to get started with ODL as a user is generally to find one (or more) examples that are relevant to whichever problem you are studying.
 These are available in the `examples folder on GitHub <https://github.com/odlgroup/odl/tree/master/examples>`_.
 They are mostly written to be copy-paste friendly and show how to use the respective operators, solvers and spaces in a correct manner.